-This FREE Debt Payoff Printable is crucial to help your household take control of finances and pay off your debt.
+This FREE Debt Payoff Printable Worksheet is crucial to help your household take control of finances and pay off your debt.
 This tool is such a huge money maker!
 WHAT?
 MONEY MAKER?
 How can that be?

 Tracking your balances and paying off the high interest debts first is a powerful tool in your personal finance plans.
 Spend a few minutes and look at how much interest you are paying each month.
 Now look at what our country is at under the US Debt Clock.
 Scary, right?

 I realized that focusing on paying down the debts with the highest interest will make you money.
 You avoid paying super high interest by focusing on those debts first.